 This type provides a straightforward way to get in and out.

 Not very common, neither rare, they provide a solution for people looking for the hybrid setup.
 Although, do note that you should place the ladder part on the inside and the steps on the outside.

 Pool steps or ladders?

 Generally, it is considered a wise decision to choose pool steps over ladders.

 We’ll tell you why.
-It is because of the fact that steps are more stable and have wider tread.
-Children and elderly will not have a hard time getting in and out if you choose steps to install.
+It is because steps are more stable and have a full tread.
+Children and the elderly will not have a hard time getting in and out if you choose actions to install.

 They are also a more permanent option if you’re looking for one.